From Tokens to Layers: Redefining Stall-Free Scheduling for MoE Serving with Layered Prefill: Evaluation

 \textbf{Models:} We evaluated two representative MoE models with similar architectures but different routing configurations.
 We abbreviate Qwen3-30B-A3B as \texttt{Qwen} and GPT-OSS-20B as \texttt{GPT} for brevity. \texttt{Qwen} comprises 128 experts, and each token activates top-$8$ experts. \texttt{GPT} comprises 32 experts, and each token activates top-$4$ experts.
 Detailed specifications are summarized in Table~\ref{tab:moe_model_info}.
 Both employ bfloat16 precision for weights and activations.

 \textbf{Datasets:} To analyze the effectiveness of layered prefill, we evaluate on two datasets with distinct characteristics, summarized in Table~\ref{tab:dataset_stats}. \emph{ShareGPT} contains multi-turn conversations between users and ChatGPT.
 ShareGPT exhibits a wide spread in input lengths---from a few hundred tokens to more than 10{,}000-resulting in a large input---length standard deviation.
-On average, its input prompts are roughly six times longer than their outputs. \emph{arXiv Summarization} (\emph{arXiv} in short, hereafter) is a summarization benchmark in which inputs are much longer than outputs; on average, the input length is about forty times the output length.
+On average, its input prompts are roughly six times longer than their outputs. \emph{arXiv Summarization} (hereafter, \emph{arXiv}) is a summarization benchmark in which inputs are substantially longer than outputs; on average, the input length is approximately forty times the output length.

 \textbf{Traffic model:} We define the request rate as the exogenous arrivals per second (req/s).
 In our experiments, we generate arrivals with a Poisson process.

 \textbf{SLOs:} Following the convention of prior work~\cite{osdi-2024-sarathi, asplos-2025-podattention, isca-2025-windserve}, the TBT SLO is set to ${\sim}5\times$ the time to process 32 decode batches at 4096 tokens.
 The TTFT SLO is chosen separately for each model-dataset pair to reflect an appropriate operating point.
 All SLO settings are summarized in Table~\ref{tab:slo}.
 SLO attainment is evaluated per request: a request attains the SLO if its TTFT meets the TTFT SLO and, thereafter, the TBT of all generated tokens meets the TBT SLO.